 “Amazing Grace, how sweet the sound that saved a wretch like me”

-I was unaware of the depth and draw of my humanity and my sinful nature.
+I was unaware of the depth and draw of my humanity and the truama of my past that I didn't know still plagued me.
 I had read it in scripture, but it just didn’t click.
 It didn’t click until….
 I came face to face with my sin of pride and rebellion.
 It’s the whole “head-knowledge, heart-knowledge” thing.
-I believed in God with my whole heart, I believed in forgiveness but I struggled with understanding the Love of Christ, I also struggled with grace.
-One might ask how that is possible, and to explain that would take much longer than this blog post.
-Even if we were to sit down with you over coffee, I don’t know that I could articulate very well.
-The best I can come up with is that on some level I must have believed that the love of Christ was based on my actions, not his heart.
+I believed in God with my whole heart, and I believed in forgiveness but I struggled with understanding the love of Christ, and I also struggled with grace; grace for myself and grace with others.
+One might ask how that is possible, and explaining that would take much longer than this blog post.
+Even if we were to sit down over coffee, I don’t know that I could articulate very well.
+The best I can come up with is that on some level I must have believed that the love of Christ was based on my actions, not His heart.
 It wasn’t until I was in a season of rebellion and willful sin that I came to understand the actual love of Christ and the buckets of grace that He had been pouring over me.
 I was angry that life was not what I thought it should be, not in the church, not in my family, not in my heart.
 I was disappointed, I was hurt and I was angry.

 And then….
 Grace Like Rain

 It was a moment, just one moment, like turning on a light in a dark room.
-When I heard this song the Lord allowed me to see my sin, his love, and the grace that covered me.
+When I heard this song the Lord allowed me to see my sin, His love, and the grace that covered me.
 It was abundant, not lacking in any area, complete.
 Even in my sin, Jesus made intercession for me, his grace pouring out.
-I could not deny any longer the love of Christ and the grace that he offered.
+I could not deny any longer the love of Christ and the grace that He offered.
 He made a way where there was no way out of the mess and the mud.
-It was not a free pass for my sin.
 I understood at that moment that I could not be “good” on my own, but only through Christ.
 It was the way for me to walk in my redeemed life, different from others, but not separate, united in Him.
 The Holy Spirit used the lyrics of a song to teach me about the love and grace I did not know how to accept before.
-It was the lyrics of "Grace like Rain" that helped me to see not an unfulfilled life but one complete in Christ.
+It was the lyrics of "Grace Like Rain" that helped me to see not an unfulfilled life but one complete in Christ.

 Comments